 You’ll notice that I didn’t describe the details of how thieves steal bicycles.
 While I’d enjoy busting some myths (no, thieves don’t commonly break locks with liquid nitrogen) with a complete explanation right down to what tools they use and how they behave, I’d rather not give them any help.

 So for now, if you’re interested in the details, ask me the next time you see me on a ride.
 In the meantime, keep your bicycle safe.
-Here is an interesting new GPS device that I have not tried, but looks good (perhaps bicycle manufacturers will adopt this concept and someday insert tracking devices on every new bike—wouldn't that be nice?).
+And, perhaps bicycle manufacturers will someday insert GPS tracking devices on every new bike—wouldn't that be nice?